 Lyophilisates/sublingual tablets: must be placed into a disposable pot and then handed to the service user for them to administer.
 Inform the service user to avoid swallowing whilst the medication is dissolving.
 The service user should be offered a drink of water immediately before the dose is consumed.
-They should be observed as having the medication correctly in situ prior to/during the dissolution process (e.g., Espranor® dissolved on the tongue and hands must be dry before handling the lyophilisate).
+They should be observed as having the medication correctly in situ prior to/during the dissolution process (e.g. Espranor® dissolved on the tongue and hands must be dry before handling the lyophilisate).
 Excess saliva should be kept in the mouth and not swallowed for as long as possible.
-Different lyophilisates/sublingual tablet brands may have differing dissolution rates.
+Different lyophilisate/sublingual tablet brands may have differing dissolution rates.

 Water from the Pharmacy must be used for supervised consumption: the service users' own drink must not be used because of the increased risk of diversion.
-Any concerns (e.g., potential diversion, part-consumed doses, challenging behaviours) that occur during the supervised consumption process must be promptly recorded on the service user's notes, made known to the responsible pharmacist and communicated to Humankind.
-Labels should be removed from the disper the dispensing bottle following the administration and destroyed confidentially.
-After washing out the dispensing bottle can be disposed of in normal waste.
+Any concerns (e.g. potential diversion, part-consumed doses, challenging behaviours) that occur during the supervised consumption process must be promptly recorded on the service user's notes, made known to the responsible pharmacist and communicated to Humankind.